browserengineering/book/book/accessibility.md

            # ...
 ```

-and then looking for plus, minus or zero pressed next and running code in the
+and then looking for plus, minus or zero pressed next:
-browser:

 ``` {.python}
     while True: